Dark Matter (H)eats Young Planets

 Lastly, as a result of DM heat injection, the proto-planet will respond by radiating away more energy.
 Even if the heating effect is not significant enough to halt the formation of the gas envelope, this effect leads to an increase in luminosity in high DM-density environments.
 The luminosity of protoplanet formation peaks in the near-infrared and can be determined by future observations.
 This allows a direct comparison of the observed peak luminosity, realised at about $2$ Myr, and that predicted by theoretical models.

-\paragraph{Discussion} In this letter, we have studied the inhibition of the formation of Jupiter in our solar system and Jovian planets in the Milky Way galaxy by the capture and annihilation of DM.
+\paragraph{Discussion} In this paper, we have studied the inhibition of the formation of Jupiter in our solar system and Jovian planets in the Milky Way galaxy by the capture and annihilation of DM.
 We have shown that the heat generated by DM annihilation can increase the temperature of the protoplanet above the temperature at which the gas mixture evaporates, and determined the corresponding constraints on the parameter space of spin-(in)dependent DM.
 These constraints are competitive for relatively strongly interacting DM candidates, above the ``ceiling'' of direct detection constraints.
-We have shown that these constraints are not significantly weakened if only a subfraction of DM is responsible for the heating of protoplanets.
+We have shown that these constraints depend on the ambient temperature at formation, with stronger effects for planets forming further away from the star.

 We have also estimated the projected sensitivities from the existence of Jovian planets in the GC, where the DM density is higher and the typical velocity dispersion lower.
 Future expolanet observations by JWST and Roman may be used to test these scenarios.
-Moreover, as we explained in the previous section, for a particular DM (sub-component) mass and cross section the formation of Jovian planets is affected as a function of the distance from the GC, enabling a differential detection of the heating signal.
+Moreover, as we explain in section~\ref{sec:implications}, for a particular DM (sub-component) mass and cross section the formation of Jovian planets is affected as a function of the distance from the GC, enabling a differential detection of the heating signal.

+In this work, we have estimated the sensitivity of protoplanets to DM injections using a semi-analytical calculation, with input from simulations in the absence of these injections.
+Future work should focus on the embedding of DM heat in planetary formation simulations, such that more realistic projections can be obtained.
 Here we have focused on the core-accretion gas-capture theory of giant planet formation.
 This is the simplest scenario for the formation of Jovian planets.
 Alternative scenarios include dynamical processes and migration within the stellar system.
 Since we focus on the final stages of formation, we expect such alternative scenarios to be qualitatively similar.